-- 66. Expenditure on an intangible item shall be recognized as an expense when it is incurred unless it forms part of the cost of an intangible asset that meets the recognition criteria (see paragraphs 26-65). - 67.
+- 66. Expenditure on an intangible item shall be recognized as an expense when it is incurred unless: - (a) It forms part of the cost of an intangible asset that meets the recognition criteria (see paragraphs 26-65); or - (b) The item is acquired in an acquisition and cannot be recognized as an intangible asset.
+If this is the case, it forms part of the amount recognized as goodwill at the acquisition date (see MPSAS 40, Public Sector Combinations). - 67.
 In some cases, expenditure is incurred to provide future economic benefits or service potential to an entity, but no intangible asset or other asset is acquired or created that can be recognized.
 In the case of the supply of goods, the entity recognizes such expenditure as an expense when it has a right to access those goods.
 In the case of the supply of services, the entity recognizes the expenditure as an expense when it receives the services.
-For example, expenditure on research is recognized as an expense when it is incurred (see paragraph 52).
-Other examples of expenditure that is recognized as an expense when it is incurred include: - (a) Expenditure on start-up activities (i.e., start-up costs), unless this expenditure is included in the cost of an item of property, plant, and equipment in accordance with MPSAS 17.
-Start-up costs may consist of establishment costs such as legal and secretarial costs incurred in establishing a legal entity, expenditure to open a new facility or operation (i.e.,
+For example, expenditure on research is recognized as an expense when it is incurred (see paragraph 52) except when it is acquired as part of an acquisition.
+Other examples of expenditure that is recognized as an expense when it is incurred include: - (a) Expenditure on start-up activities (i.e., start-up costs), unless this expenditure is included in the cost of an item of property, plant, and equipment in accordance with MPSAS 17, Property, Plant and Equipment.
+Start-up costs may consist of establishment costs such as legal and secretarial costs incurred in establishing a legal entity, expenditure to open a new facility or operation (i.e., pre-opening costs), or expenditures for starting new operations or launching new products or processes (i.e., pre-operating costs); - (b) Expenditure on training activities; - (c) Expenditure on advertising and promotional activities (including mail order catalogues and information pamphlets); and - (d) Expenditure on relocating or reorganizing part or all of an entity.

-- pre-opening costs), or expenditures for starting new operations or launching new products or processes (i.e., pre-operating costs); - (b) Expenditure on training activities; - (c) Expenditure on advertising and promotional activities (including mail order catalogues and information pamphlets); and - (d) Expenditure on relocating or reorganizing part or all of an entity. - 68.
-An entity has a right to access goods when it owns them.
+- 68. An entity has a right to access goods when it owns them.
 Similarly, it has a right to access goods when they have been constructed by a supplier in accordance with the terms of a supply contract and the entity could demand delivery of them in return for payment.
 Services are received when they are performed by a supplier in accordance with a contract to deliver them to the entity and not when the entity uses them to deliver another service, for example, to deliver information about a service to users of that service. - 69.
 Paragraph 66 does not preclude an entity from recognizing a prepayment as an asset when payment for goods has been made in advance of the entity obtaining a right to access those goods.
 Similarly, paragraph 66 does not preclude an entity from recognizing a prepayment as an asset when payment for services has been made in advance of the entity receiving those services.